WeijingTang/CLOVER/README.md

 3. Sequence alignment:
    data_processing.py will call needleall_alignment.sh automatically and output needleall alignment results.
 4. Day0 filter:
-   read all sample alignment results and remove the reads have the same Cigar String within the same design.
+   read all sample alignment results and remove the reads have the same Cigar String within the same design in Day0 alignment.
 5. Downsample:
    you can set a number, it will automatically downsample to that number.
 6. Entropy calculation: